29 May 2024

 With everything above in mind, I will now describe my process to accommodate the larger cooler.
 The order I took is not what is outlined below, but it's easier to follow when presented as shown.

-Relative to item 1, fitment, the larger cooler has the same width and height and is a bit more than 0.8" longer.
+Relative to item 1, fitment, the larger cooler has the same width and height and is a bit more than 0.8" longer than the smaller cooler.
 I verified that the engine mount wouldn't impede fitment of the bigger cooler on the cooler's inboard side if it's not placed too far aft, though as I later determined and explain below, the cooler's aft hose fitting would impede placement without additional considerations.

 For item 2, fabricating a larger oil tray, I used 6061T6 0.05" aluminum sheet and the stock FF-01404 as a guide to design a tray to accommodate the larger cooler.
 This included using a metal brake, cutting the rectangular hole, adding lightening holes and match drilling holes for mounting to the firewall.
 Care was taken to match the bend angle of the aft flange to that of the original FF-01404 (the angle is greater than 90 degrees).
 I decided to use all six bolt holes on the cooler (the stock design for the smaller cooler uses only four of the six).
 Note: The position of the rectangular hole on the tray was located after the inlet duct prototype #3 was fabricated (duct prototypes are outlined later below) and positioned properly - again, I'm showing the sequence of events out of order for clarity.
 Below illustrates the tray fabrication steps.